zolotarovgl/GeneExt/README.md

   -inf INF    Input genes file format, if None, will be guessed from a file extension.
   -ouf OUF    Output file format, if not given, will be guessed from a file extension.
   -t T        Temporary directory. [tmp]
-  -v V        Verbosity level.
+  -tag TAG    Tag to be added to the fake gene source and IDs so these can be easily identified downstream.
+[GE] -v V        Verbosity level.
 0,[1],2
   -j J        Number of cores for samtools.
 [1]
   -e E        How to extend the gene (only for .gff/.gtf files) [new_mrna]
                 * new_transcript - creates a new transcript feature with the last exon extended
-                * new exon - creates an extended last exon
+                * new exon - creates an extended last exon --orphan    NOT IMPLEMENTED!
+Whether to add orphan peaks
 ```